tyler-technologies-oss/forge-design-system/docs/get-started/overview/overview.md

 ---
 sidebar_position: 1
-title: Core features
+title: Get started
 slug: /get-started
 ---

-# Core features for all Forge applications
+# Get started with Tyler Forge™

+## What is Tyler Forge?
+Tyler Forge is a comprehensive design system and component library that provides a unified set of design principles, components, patterns, and guidelines to ensure consistency, accessibility, and usability across applications.
+Originally developed by Tyler Technologies, Forge is now available as an open-source design system.

+Forge serves as the foundation for creating cohesive user experiences that feel familiar and intuitive to users.
+By providing standardized components and patterns, Forge enables development teams to build applications more efficiently while maintaining high design quality.

+### Who should use Tyler Forge?

+Tyler Forge is designed for teams building modern web applications:

+- Product teams developing new applications
+- Development teams maintaining existing software
+- Design teams creating user interfaces
+- UX professionals working on application experiences
+- Open-source contributors extending the design system

+### Types of applications

+Tyler Forge supports various application categories:

+**Workforce applications:**
+- Internal tools and systems used by employees and staff:
+- Administrative dashboards and management systems
+- Data entry and processing applications
+- Internal reporting and analytics tools
+- Employee-facing productivity applications

+**Community applications:**
+- Public-facing applications used by citizens and community members:
+- Citizen portals and self-service applications
+- Public information and transparency tools
+- Community engagement platforms
+- Service request and management systems

+---

+## Core components

-The core components serve as the visual foundation for consistency for Forge applications and are the components every app should include.
+The core components serve as the visual foundation for consistency across Forge applications and represent the essential elements most applications should include.

-Use these key features for "out-of-the-box" consistency across applications.
+Use these key components for "out-of-the-box" consistency across applications, ensuring users have familiar navigation and interaction patterns.

 <ImageBlock fullWidth={true} padded={false}>